gcbeltramini/documentation/docker/usage.md

     ```

     (the Ubuntu images and tags are here: <https://hub.docker.com/_/ubuntu/>)

-- Log in to a Docker registry:
+- Log in to [Docker Hub](https://hub.docker.com) (the default server) - first you need to create an account:

     ```shell
     docker login -u <docker-registry-username>